 Now let’s look at the following coding example.

 A patient is brought into the emergency department.
 He was lobster diving when he came in contact with a humpback whale.
-The whale engulfed the diver into its mouth and then spit him out about 30 seconds later after realizing what it had done.
-The patient is examined and treated for soft-tissue injuries and released to go home.
+The whale engulfed the diver in its mouth and spit him out about 30 seconds after realizing what it had done.
+The patient is examined, treated for soft-tissue injuries, and released to go home.
 What is the external cause code for this encounter?

 There are two ways to look up external cause codes in the Index to External Causes.
 One way is to search for the intent, such as Accident or Assault.
 If the intent is unknown or unspecified, code the intent as accidental intent.

 The other way is to search for the causal event, such as Bite or Contact.
-Once we look up the main term, we must look further at the subterms.
+We must look further at the subterms once we look up the main term.
 The subterms provide more specifics about the encounter.

 Common Main Terms used in the Index to External Causes include:

 - Forces of nature

 - Striking against